 What Happens After The Tooth is Milled?

 Once we take the CEREC crown out of the CEREC machine, we will cut it off the block and get to work on shaping it.
-Dr. Roe places the tooth in a cast made from an impression of your mouth.
-He grinds down parts of the crown to allow it to sit in the cast.
+Our prosthodontist places the tooth in a cast made from an impression of your mouth.
+They will grind down parts of the crown to allow it to sit in the cast.

 Our goal is to reduce the amount of time a patient sits in the chair during a visit with this state of the art equipment.
 By using the cast as a guide, we can make most of the necessary adjustments before placing the permanent crown in your mouth.

-After Dr. Roe is confident that the crown is right, he will place it in an oven to crystallize it.
+After our dentists are confident that the crown is right, he will place it in an oven to crystallize it.
 This process enhances its strength and beauty.

 This CEREC Machine Allows For Same Day Crowns